 - Hook it up to either Android or Apple devices

-You know, the only downside we feel are the range of colors.
+You know, the only downside we feel is the range of colors.
 The gold, rose and bronze are a little “bling” for our tastes.
 Perhaps Lady Gaga would feel right at home, but I felt a little strange belting out MeatLoaf’s “Bat out of Hell” on this.
 Here’s a black one in a different model if you feel the same way… 🙂

-Best High End Microphone – WINNER
+Best High-End Microphone – WINNER

-If your young ones are getting serious about their music and are beginning to outgrow their less powerful microphones, it may be time to look at one of the most popular and best reviewed portable bluetooth PA speakers on the market.
+If your young ones are getting serious about their music and are beginning to outgrow their less powerful microphones, it may be time to look at one of the most popular and best reviewed portable Bluetooth PA speakers on the market.

 We love this thing and you know what – here’s a question – how come this wasn’t around when I was growing up?
 This machine pumps out a powerful 50 watts, can connect to iOS (Apple) and Android devices, will run for 50 hours AND will recharge your smartphone or tablet while you’re out and about!